MarlinFirmware/MarlinDocumentation/README.md

 ## Instaling buildroot on Windows

- 1. [Get Ruby for Windows](http://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.2.4.exe), execute the installer and go through the steps of the installation, make sure to check the “Add Ruby executables to your PATH” box.
+ 1. Get Ruby for Windows ([32 bit](http://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.2.2.exe), [64bit](http://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.2.2-x64.exe)), execute the installer and go through the steps of the installation, make sure to check the “Add Ruby executables to your PATH” box.
- 2. [Get Ruby Devkit](http://dl.bintray.com/oneclick/rubyinstaller/DevKit-mingw64-32-4.7.2-20130224-1151-sfx.exe), the download is a self-extracting archive.
+ 2. Get Ruby Devkit ([32 bit](http://dl.bintray.com/oneclick/rubyinstaller/DevKit-mingw64-32-4.7.2-20130224-1151-sfx.exe), [64bit](http://dl.bintray.com/oneclick/rubyinstaller/DevKit-mingw64-64-4.7.2-20130224-1432-sfx.exe)), the download is a self-extracting archive.
 When you execute the file, it’ll ask you for a destination for the files.
 Enter a path that has no spaces in it.
 We recommend something simple, like ` C:\RubyDevKit\` .
 Click Extract and wait until the process is finished.
  3. Open your favorite command line tool and do:
   - `cd C:\RubyDevKit`
   - `ruby dk.rb init`